 The National Institutes on Drug Abuse (NIDA) provided the following chart evidencing that therapeutic communities achieve the best addiction treatment outcomes in terms of preventing relapse and enhancing recovery from behavioural issues:

-As you can see from the above chart, alcohol and drug use was substantially reduced as were suicidal thoughts and attempts.
+As you can see from the above chart, alcohol and drug use was substantially reduced.
+So too were suicidal thoughts and attempts.
 Impressively, there is nearly a 20% increase in gaining full-time employment for those that stayed in therapeutic communities for more than 6 months, against those who did not.

 These statistics show that the longer an individual stays within a recovery focused environment, the better their chances of integrating successfully into a life free from addictive substances.